 Mary Lou Fulton Teachers College offers options for students to earn a master's degree and Arizona teacher certification through a traditional or alternative teaching route.
 The coursework is the same for either route and includes clinically embedded assignments to connect theory and practice in the classroom through professional experiences.
-Students take classes via ASU Sync (virtual, synchronous modality) one or two nights per week, or in a fully online modality.
+Students take classes in a fully online modality.

 The program builds connections between educational design and decision-making; professional growth and leadership; and scholarly, integrative knowledge through quality classroom instruction paired with extensive field experiences.
 Students gain a strong foundation in teaching and content knowledge from experts in education with years of K-12 experience.
-MLFTC faculty members actively engage students in the research process throughout the program to facilitate students' examining problems of practice and engaging in iterative cycles of inquiry in collaborative educational contexts, culminating in their own applied research project.
+MLFTC faculty members actively engage students in the research process throughout the program to facilitate students' examination of problems of practice and engagement in iterative cycles of inquiry in collaborative educational contexts, culminating in their own applied research project.